Moment Conditions for Dynamic Panel Logit Models with Fixed Effects

-Lemma \ref{lemma:INVERSION} can be used to provide sufficient conditions for point identification in panel logit AR(1) models with $T=3$ from the moment conditions in Section \ref{sec:moments_p1T3}.
+Combining the moment conditions in Lemma~\ref{lemma:moments_p1T3} with the result of Lemma \ref{lemma:INVERSION} allows us to provide sufficient conditions for point identification in panel logit AR(1) models with $T=3$.
 For that purpose we define the sets

 for $k\in \{1,\ldots ,K\}$.
 The set $\mathcal{X}_{k,+}$ is the set of possible regressor values $x\in \mathbb{R}^{K\times 3}$ such that either $x_{k,1}\leq x_{k,3}<x_{k,2}$ or $x_{k,1}<x_{k,3}\leq x_{k,2}$; that is, the $k$'th regressor takes its smallest value in time period $t=1$ and its largest value in time period $t=2$.
 Conversely, the set $ \mathcal{X}_{k,-}$ is the set of possible regressor values $x\in \mathbb{R} ^{K\times 3}$ for which the $k$'th regressor takes its largest value in time period $t=1$ and its smallest value in time period $t=2$.